-Black History Month is an excellent opportunity to not only learn about how Islam figures in the life and history of Africa and Muslim Africans, but also to share this knowledge with others for the purpose of Dawa.
-Here are some tips and ideas of what you, your school, Masjid or Muslim Students' Association can do during Black History Month
+Black History Month is an excellent opportunity to not only learn about the civil struggles of African Americans but also how Islam figures in the life and history of Africa and Muslim Africans.
+Here are some tips and ideas of what you, your school, Masjid or Muslim Students' Association can do during Black History Month.

 1. Attend events held in your community, on campus, at your local library etc.